ascent12/drm_doc/01_intro.md

 to write this sort of stuff themselves, and using a library will seriously save you years of development time.

-I'd reccomend wlroots, but there may be some bias in that.
+I'd recomend wlroots, but there may be some bias in that.

 ## Moving on